BurdetteLamar/AboutRuby/core/Hash/template.md

 end
 Hash[Foo.new] # => {:foo=>0, :bar=>1}
 ```

-Note: Here “object that is convertible to a hash” means an object that has has instance method to_hash that takes no arguments and returns a Hash object.

 Raises an exception if the argument count is 1, but the argument is not an array of 2-element arrays or an object that is convertible to a hash: